Shared Ground Loop Arrays

 Heating communities – new and old – with district ground source heat pumps has never been easier.
 Discover the multiple energy sources Kensa Contracting utilises to supply sustainable, low carbon heat to communities via ambient temperature loops and individual Kensa ground source heat pumps inside each dwelling.

 The Kensa Shoebox Heat pump is a small, extremely quiet, MCS-accredited and British-made ground source heat pump specifically designed to provide both space heating and domestic hot water in new build and retrofit properties which require a load of 3kW to 6kW.
 This video showcases the Shoebox heat pump, the world’s smallest and quietest ground…

 This Kensa Contracting commissioned motion graphic depicts the key stages for the installation of Kensa Shoebox ground source heat pumps into individual flats in tower blocks, connected to shared ground loop array boreholes.
 For more information on this application click here.

 The UK’s pioneer of domestic district ground source heat pump systems, Kensa Contracting, has secured the contract to deliver England’s largest shared ground loop array heat pump system with ENGIE.

 A landmark luxury housing development comprising forty apartments and houses currently under construction amongst the famous dunes of Perranporth beach in Cornwall is using pioneering architecture and sustainable development to breathe new life into a former derelict hotel site.
 Follow the blog View the infographic Watch the video “The Dunes”, set for completion in June…

-How innovative heating systems can combat climate change & local air pollution In light of Government’s Clean Air Strategy consultation, the city of London’s Cleaner Heat Cashback scheme, and the Royal College of General Practitioners announcing they are to cease investment in the oil and gas sector due to its impact on climate change, air quality, and…
+How innovative heating systems can combat climate change & local air pollution In light of Government’s Clean Air Strategy, the city of London’s Cleaner Heat Cashback scheme, and the Royal College of General Practitioners announcing they are to cease investment in the oil and gas sector due to its impact on climate change, air quality, and health,…